Nebraska electrician license and insurance requirements

 License renewal requirements for Nebraska electricians

-All Nebraska electrical licenses expire on December 31 in even-numbered years.
-Notices are sent by mail on October 15 of those years.
+Nebraska electrical licenses expire on December 31 in even-numbered years.
+You’ll receive a notice to renew in October of each expiration year.

 To renew your journeyman or contractor license, you must complete a minimum of 12 hours of continuing education, with at least six hours covering the National Electrical Code.
 Electrician apprentices do not have any continuing education requirements.